 Neighbouring Västra Hamnen (Western Harbour) is a Swedish summer hot spot as well, boasting wooden swim decks all along the boardwalk.
 This sustainable district – a five-minute bike ride from the city centre – grew out of a housing exhibition, Bo01, and is filled with interesting architecture.
 Its restaurants and cafés burst with life during the summer.

 There are plenty of green sightseeing tips in Malmö – here's a further read.

 Today, there are nearly 600,000 privately owned holiday homes in Sweden.
 Some of the most popular summer house destinations can be found in the provinces of Småland, Skåne and Öland, but there are cottages for rent all over the country.

 This summer treat is not just embraced by Swedes – the Dutch, Danes, Norwegians and Germans are among those who have also discovered the charm of the Swedish sommarstuga (summer cottage).
 If you want to spend summer like a Swede, make sure to spend a few nights in a cottage.

 A short ferry ride northeast of Gotland lies the smaller island of Fårö, where the great director Ingmar Bergman (1918–2007) lived.
 Its natural limestone monoliths, raukar, dramatically dot the coastline.

 4. Go west!

 Swedish summer is normally festival season.
-Gothenburg's Way Out West, or WOW, is the country's most popular music festival, with some 30,000 visitors per year.
+Gothenburg's Way Out West, or WOW, is the country's most popular music festival, with a record 50,000 visitors in 2022.